LAST UPDATED ON July 5, 2023

 Hiver

-When starting out with customer service, it’s common for companies to lean on tools they already have in their toolbox.
-It makes sense: For those early in the journey, being resourceful is as much a survival technique as it is pragmatism.
+When starting out with customer service, it’s common for small businesses to lean on tools they already have in their toolbox.
+It makes sense.
+For those early in the journey, being resourceful is as much a survival technique as it is pragmatism.

 Through that mindset, many teams end up doing things like using their standard email accounts to administer support.
 If you’re a team of one or two, it can work.
 However, anything past that, and the wheels start to come off.
 There’s a simple reason for that: Tools like Gmail simply weren’t built to do customer support.